mzareba382/dbt-intro/README.md

   ![Screenshot 2022-04-25 at 23 08 50](https://user-images.githubusercontent.com/77925576/165175393-660a9fec-9a07-4179-93bd-abd337f9d285.png)

 7. Run `git init`.
-Data-pipelines-cli is a tool tightly coupled with CI/CD so we need to initialize git repository.
-We won't use CI/CD in this exercise.
+Data-pipelines-cli is a tool tightly coupled with CI/CD so we need to initialize git repository. <br>We won't use CI/CD in this exercise.
 8. Run these commands in following order:
    `git add .`
    `git config --global user.email "you@example.com"`